 Book Creator and core vocabulary

-Nikki HeymanCase study, English / Language Arts, Languages, Special Education
+Nikki HeymanCase study, English / Language Arts, Equity and Inclusion, Languages, Special Education

 Teaching core vocabulary is an important part of speech therapy, and this app expert has found a way to get creative with one of her favourite kids’ books.